Dasharo/docs/docs/kb/capsule-updates-configs.md

 - pp - the PATCH version
 - rr - optional Release Candidate number

-For release versions the Release Candidate number is set to `FF` (255 decimal) to make sure the version number is higher than any release candidate.
+For release versions the Release Candidate number is generally set to `80` (128 decimal) to make sure the version number is higher than any release candidate but still leave some headroom for increasing just in case.

 Examples: